nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 _...also introduces two containers for aggregating experimental resources & metadata:_
 * _`project` describes administrative/funding/contract/etc. hierarchy governing ownership/management/purview/responsibility of/for subcollections of experimental resources and metadata_
 * _`collection` allows any (non-cyclic) groupings to be assigned to subcollections of experimental resources and metadata (independently of contract or funding or ownership or accountability/reporting structures encoded by `project`): similar in concept to "dataset" but without implying the existence of a formally-prepared publication-level data package -- any coherent and meaningful grouping can be encoded here_

+_no protected data will be modeled at this level_

 |_Level 1 model diagram_|
 |:---:|